Securing the Olympic Sites

-Not only did these locations need exceptional levels of protection, they also required great sensitivity in how protection was applied, so that there was no damage to the physical environment.
+Not only did the 2012 Olympic sites need exceptional levels of protection, they also required great sensitivity in how protection was applied, so that there was no damage to the physical environment.
 Manufacturer of security systems, ATG Access, met the challenge by designing a new breed of bollard and barrier products.

 A Strong Heritage